-- 1.3.4.1 The Minutes provide information about the management of the route and the Council's views regarding the public highways in the parish.
+The Minutes provide information about the management of the route and the Council's views regarding the public highways in the parish.
 A public body such as a District Council had powers only in relation to public highways through the appointed Surveyor historically, which they had a responsibility to maintain.
-The records for 1898-99 have not survived. - 1.3.4.2 There are numerous references to the 'Parracombe New Road' now recorded as the A39 Parracombe Bypass.
-However, there is little information regarding the public rights of way affected by its construction. - 1.3.4.3 23rd March 1925.
-Letter from Devon County Council to Parracombe Parish Council.
+The records for 1898-99 have not survived.

+There are numerous references to the 'Parracombe New Road' now recorded as the A39 Parracombe Bypass.
+However, there is little information regarding the public rights of way affected by its construction.

+23rd April 1925.
+Letter Devon County Council to Parracombe Parish Council.
 'Main Roads...I have also sent him a copy of your letter as to the condition of the footpath'.

-This is the used alignment of the proposal. - 1.3.4.4 7th May 1925.
-Letter from Devon County Council to Parracombe Parish Council.
+This is used alignment of the proposal.

+7th May 1925.
+Letter Devon County Council to Parracombe Parish Council.
 'Footpath to Highley.
 Referring to your letter of the 20th ultimo., addressed to the Clerk of my Council, I have to state that except for unavoidable wheel tracks on either side of the footpath to the east of the railway little damage has been done.
 Instructions have been given that these wheel tracks shall be filled in'.
-This is the used alignment of the proposal.
+This is used alignment of the proposal.

-1.3.4.5 The District Council's 'List of Public Footpaths in the Parish of Parracombe' describes Footpath No. 2 as a 'short cut out of Parracombe village to Challacombe.
+The District Council's 'List of Public Footpaths in the Parish of Parracombe' describes Footpath No. 2 as a 'short cut out of Parracombe village to Challacombe.
 Entrance from the Coach Road via Sunnyside and New Road. stile at Parracombe and, stile at Pixey Lane and kissing gates at Railway Level Crossing and New Road.
 Kept in repair by owners of property'.